Miscarriage : the causes and healing process

-We are going to be discussing Miscarriage : the causes and healing process.
-Miscarriage is the loss of a fetus the in the course of pregnancy.
+We are going to be discussing Miscarriage the causes and healing process.
+Miscarriage is the loss of a fetus in the course of pregnancy.

 Sometimes a miscarriage is referred to as a spontaneous abortion by medical practitioners but it should be confused with the abortion we know off.

-A miscarriage is the involuntary loss of a pregnancy while an abortion is where you go to a doctor to deliberately and voluntarily terminate a pregnancy.
+A miscarriage is the involuntary loss of pregnancy while abortion is where you go to a doctor to deliberately and voluntarily terminate a pregnancy.

 Various terms used for miscarriage :

 Early miscarriage – this is d loss of a pregnancy in d first 12 weeks i.e. during the first trimester

 Early miscarriages usually occur because the fertilization process did not take place well or because d embryo is not developing as it should.

 *The egg that didn’t implant properly in d uterus

 Unfortunately, these are not things that can be prevented

 Threatened miscarriage – this is whereby a will spot/bleed when pregnant without miscarrying.
 It is common in d first trimester.